Analysis of three dimensional potential problems in non-homogeneous media with physics-informed deep collocation method using material transfer learning and sensitivity analysis: Physics-informed deep learning based collocation method

 There are many activation functions $\sigma$ proposed for inference and identification with neural networks such as sigmoids function \cite{dhingraactivation}, hyperbolic tangent function $ \left( Tanh \right)$ \cite{dhingraactivation}, Rectified linear units $ \left( Relu \right)$, to name a few.
-And some recent smooth activation functions, such as Swish \cite{misra2019mish}, LeCuns Tanh \cite{dhingraactivation}, Bipolar sigmoid \cite{dhingraactivation}, Mish \cite{misra2019mish}, Arctan \cite{zhang2018efficient}, listed in Table~\ref{tab:Table2} have been studied and compared in the numerical example section.
-All selected activation functions must be smooth enough in order to avoid gradient vanishing during backpropagation, since the governing equation is introduced in the loss which is the second order derivatives of the field variable.
+And some recent smooth activation functions, such as Swish \cite{misra2019mish}, LeCuns Tanh \cite{dhingraactivation}, Bipolar sigmoid \cite{dhingraactivation}, Mish \cite{misra2019mish}, Arctan \cite{zhang2018efficient}, listed in Appendix~\ref{appendix b} Table~\ref{tab:Tableac} have been studied and compared in the numerical example section.
+All selected activation functions must be smooth enough in order to avoid gradient vanishing during backpropagation, since the governing equation is introduced in the loss which includes the second order derivatives of the field variable.
 Afterward, the value on each neuron in the hidden layers and output layer can be yielded by adding the weighted sum of values of output values from previous layer to basis.
 An intermediate quantity for neuron $j$ on hidden layer $l$ is defined as

 and its output is given by the activation of the above weighted input

 where $y^{l-1}_k$ is the output from previous layer.